n0ss/ansible-cybersec/README.md

 This could be a good way to get into Ansible and Hacking at the same time.

-# Recommendations
+# Recommendations (Optionnal)

+It is highly recommended you should use a private/public key pair in order to make SSH connections to your infrastructure.
+To use Ansible with an SSH keypair, you should use a dedicated key pair for this purpose.

 ## SSH Keys

-If is it not the case already, you should use a private/public key pair in order to make SSH connections to your infrastructure.
-To use Ansible with an SSH keypair, you should use a dedicated key for this purpose.
+### Dependencies

+First, you'll to have an OpenSSH server running on your target, if not, install with :

+<code> sudo apt install openssh-server -y </code>

+### Generaring new key pair

 Recommended options for generating keys :